SebasGamboa10/Reproducibility-and-Uncertainty-Assessment-in-EQTransformer/README.md

 - **Operating System:** Linux 64-bit (cluster, server, or personal computer).
 - **GPU Recommendation:** NVIDIA GPU for faster results.

-Those are recommendations, not constraints, but they might imply some changes at the time of execution.
+Those are recommendations, not constraints, but they might imply some changes at the time of execution if use in other OS.

 ### Programming Language
 - **Python:** All scripts and tools are developed in Python 3.